 Small juvenile golden trevally are very similar in looks to pilot fish and have vivid black and yellow stripes.
 They often accompany larger fish and sometimes even jellyfish for protection, mimicking the behavior of pilotfish.
 They are commonly seen swimming ahead of whale sharks on Mafia Island.
 Juveniles can be seen swimming with the whale shark in the image below.

 With age the yellow becomes more silver and the black bars fade, although they are still visible and several black spots appear.
 The fins retain a golden sheen making them quite distinctive.
 Their lips are more fleshy than their other close relatives.
-They grow up to 120 centimeters in length and can weigh up to 15 kilograms.
+They grow up to 120 centimeters in length and weigh up to 15 kilograms although the world record is 17.45 kg .

 GOLDEN TREVALLY IN THE WILD